FREQUENTLY ASKED QUESTIONS

 Georgia CTI works with students with disabilities seeking to explore multiple career interests by offering leadership and work readiness conferences in various settings through groups and/or individually.

 CTSO stands for Career and Technical Student Organizations.
 Georgia CTI is a CTSO, along with other organizations which motivate and prepare students to hold productive leadership roles in their communities.
-Other Georgia CTSO’s include:
+For more information on Georgia CTSOs, please visit Georgia CTSO

 The Career, Technical and Agricultural Education (CTAE) Division of the Georgia Department of Education is responsible for the career and leadership development of students in middle and high schools across the state.
-The CTAE department works with the eight Career, Technical Student Organizations to enrich the curriculum in the CTAE Pathways.
-Many of these organizations are state chapters of national organizations that, with the aid of multiple corporate sponsors, have succeeded in developing effective programs to instruct and challenge students.
+To learn more, visit Career Technical, & Agricultural Education.